openslide/openslide.github.io/formats/ventana/index.markdown

 Known Properties
 ----------------

-All XML attributes in the `/EncodeInfo/SlideInfo/iScan` element are represented as properties prefixed with "`ventana.`".
+All XML attributes in the `iScan` element are represented as properties prefixed with "`ventana.`".

 `openslide.mpp-x`
 : normalized `ventana.ScanRes`